Pat Pattison – Berklee’s Songwriting Guru

 In addition, more than 1,500,000 have enrolled in MOOC Songwriting: Writing the Lyric via Coursera since its first run in 2013.
 Pattison has written over fifty articles for various blogs and magazines including American Songwriter and has chapters in The Poetics of American Song Lyrics (University Press of Mississippi) and the Handbook on Creative Writing (Edinburgh University Press).

 Pattison continues to present songwriting clinics across the U.S., Canada, Australia, New Zealand, and Europe.
-Pat’s students include Grammy-winners, professional songwriters, and major recording artists.
-Artists include Gillian Welch, John Mayer, Tom Hambridge, Joelle James, Karmin (Qveen Herbie), American Authors, Liz Longley, Charlie Worsham, Greg Becker, Justin Tranter, Ingrid Andress and many more.Pat Pattison Photo Courtesy of the Berklee Press
+Pat’s students include Grammy winners, professional songwriters, and major recording artists — Gillian Welch, John Mayer, Tom Hambridge, Joelle James, Karmin (Qveen Herbie), American Authors, Liz Longley, Charlie Worsham, Greg Becker, Justin Tranter, Ingrid Andress and many more.Pat Pattison Photo Courtesy of the Berklee Press

 Brant Buckley: